follow-the-sun/follow-the-sun.github.io/index.md

 In this section we give a number of research themes within Follow-the-Sun software development research.
 We identified three main themes, namely challenges and best practices, location selection and hand-offs management.

 ## [](#header-2) 11.1   Challenges and best practices
 Research in Follow-the-Sun software development has been done since 1990.
 Results are generally from case or field studies, resulting in identified challenges and best practices to improve the methodology.
-This literature survey \[14\] listed 36 best practices and 17 challenges for Follow-the-Sun software development from research between 1990 and 2012.
+A literature survey by Kroll et al. listed 36 best practices and 17 challenges for Follow-the-Sun software development from research between 1990 and 2012 \[14\].

+Three categories of challenges were find, namely challenges in coordination (e.g. time zone difference and hand offs management), communication and culture.
+The top three best practices that were found in research are Agile methods, the use of technology for knowledge sharing (e.g. video calls) and process documentation.

 ## [](#header-2) 11.2   Location selection
 This research \[15\] introduced a routing model, which supports the selection of geographical locations for Follow-the-Sun software development.
 The research focussed on two aspects: "the optimal time zone difference" and "the natural ease of communication" (i.e. culture and language).
 The model makes use of a database of locations that contain demographic data about these locations.
 The result of the study was a website on which a possible optimal route of geograhpical locations for Follow-the-Sun software development could be calculated.